che-incubator/chectl/README.md

   -u, --username=username            Eclipse Che username

+  --telemetry=on|off                 Enable or disable chectl telemetry.
+This flag skips a prompt and enable/disable
+                                     chectl telemetry

 EXAMPLES
   # Log in with username and password (when OpenShift OAuth is not enabled):
   chectl auth:login https://che-che.apps-crc.testing/api -u username -p password